 Featuring Eric Clapton, Ginger Baker, and Steve Winwood–and, a few months later, Ric Grech–the band had all the eyes of the music world squarely on them, as Blind Faith’s debut was easily one of the most anticipated moments in the then-young history of commercial rock and roll.
 At the time, no one would know how quickly the promise of magic to come would turn into a tale of wasted potential, even though the writing was on the wall from the beginning.

-Eric Clapton would eventually come to be deified as one of the greatest guitarists of all time.
+Eric Clapton would eventually come to be deified as one of the most celebrated rock guitarists of all time.
 His insane focus on practice caused him to kicked out of school and earn a living by busking for change on the streets at age 17.
 Around that time, he joined his first band, and barely two years later he joined what was to be THE band for British blues guitar players, The Yardbirds.
 His brief tenure in the band preceded Jeff Beck and Jimmy Page‘s stints playing the six-string in the band, but it made it clear Clapton was a guitarist to watch.

 The Yardbirds – “For Your Love”